-TalTech Iseauto is developed by TalTech Students of School of Engineering and School of Information Technologies and Silberauto AS.
-One of the partners of the project is also ABB.
+TalTech Iseauto is developed by TalTech students of the School of Information Technologies and the School of Engineering and Silberauto AS.
+ABB has also contributed as one of the project’s partners.

 The 21st century has changed a lot about the digital world around us: desktop computers have been replaced by laptops, mobile phones with smartphones and there is no longer distant from the time where vehicles that do not have the steering wheel, pedals and other controls necessary to drive, are going to be on the streets.
 Such vehicles are called self-driving vehicles, and one such development is also being addressed at Tallinn University of Technology (TalTech).
 In the following posts, we will describe the completion of the TalTech Iseauto in four parts.
 First of all, we will investigate what one electric vehicle hides and how we can take control of it.